 The structures at the Old Quarter are built so close to each other that a lot of them can be hidden from plain sight.
 And this is exactly what makes the Old Quarter even more interesting.
 It has tons of shopping and dining destinations that are hidden from plain view.
 But don’t worry, the locals are very friendly.
 Just ask for the nearest ‘egg coffee’ or ‘bun cha’ place and they’ll point you in the right direction.

-You Get More for Less!
+You Get More for Less at Hanoi Old Quarter!

 Check out my other Vietnam stories below:

 - Walking Around Bac Ninh City in Northern Vietnam

 - A Look Inside the Vietnam Military History Museum